 Three remarks on Eq.~\eqref{eq: QSL mixed states} are in order.
 First, Eq.~\eqref{eq: QSL mixed states} does not reduce to the standard Mandelstam--Tamm bound~\cite{Mandelstam45} in the pure-state limit: if \(\hat{\rho}^{\,}_{0}\) is pure, the integral \(\mathcal{R}(\lambda)\) exceeds the pure-state result by a factor of \(\sqrt{2}\), indicating that this mixed-state QSL need not be optimal.
 This suboptimality is immaterial for our purposes, since we will use Eq.~\eqref{eq: QSL mixed states} only to extract the scaling form of the adiabaticity-breakdown condition.
-Second, for the special case of a time-independent Hamiltonian, Eq.~\eqref{eq: QSL mixed states} reduces to a form consistent with the result of Ref.~\cite{BolonekLason2021}, obtained via a different approach, while Eq.~\eqref{eq: QSL mixed states} is derived here within the Liouville space formulation for general time-dependent Hamiltonians.
-Third, although many mixed-state QSLs have been proposed (see, e.g., Refs.~\cite{Taddei13,Campo13,Deffner13,Uzdin16,Pires16,Pires18,Funo19,Ilin21b,Srivastav25}), adopting the Hilbert--Schmidt angle as our distance measure leads to the corresponding Liouville space QSL derived here, which does not seem to have been reported previously apart from the time-independent special case of Ref.~\cite{BolonekLason2021} noted above and related bounds in Ref.~\cite{Pires18} [see Eqs.~(4) and (6) therein].
+Second, when the Hamiltonian is time-independent, Eq.~\eqref{eq: QSL mixed states} reduces to a form consistent with the result of Ref.~\cite{BolonekLason2021}, obtained there by a different approach.
+Here, by contrast, Eq.~\eqref{eq: QSL mixed states} is derived within the Liouville-space formulation for general time-dependent Hamiltonians.
+Third, while many mixed-state QSLs have been proposed (see, e.g., Refs.~\cite{Taddei13,Campo13,Deffner13,Uzdin16,Pires16,Pires18,Funo19,Ilin21b,Srivastav25}), adopting the Hilbert--Schmidt angle as our distance measure naturally leads to the corresponding Liouville-space QSL derived here.
+To the best of our knowledge, this result does not appear to have been reported previously, apart from the time-independent special case of Ref.~\cite{BolonekLason2021} noted above and related QSL bounds in Ref.~\cite{Pires18} [see Eqs.~(4) and (6) therein].